 ED 409/SED 509 is intended to give pre-service teachers additional time in the field (90 or 60 hour minimum for Double Degree, 50 hour minimum for MS) learning how to establish a classroom environment.

 The Double Degree course ED 409 requires pre-approval prior to registration.
-If you are interested in registering for ED 409, please contact Summer Lowery at email@example.com or 541-737-4661.
+If you are interested in registering for ED 409, please contact Summer Lowery by email or at 541-737-4661.

 Before beginning a student teaching or observation placement, please review the OSU Youth Program Policies and Guidelines for expectations as to appropriate interactions with youth, as well as helpful resources for issues such as the mandatory reporting of suspected child abuse.